 The biggest difference for these cards is actually found in the fronts.
 Instead of full-color images of the sports, the set features bi-color images with a brownish and white/cream color.

-A final variation of this set exists and it is believed to be for British American Tobacco.
+A final two variations of this set exists and are believed to be for British American Tobacco.

 That topic may be up for debate as I have not yet seen evidence correlating the cards with that company.
 However, these are mostly referred to as British American Tobacco cards despite the fact that their name is not on them anywhere.

 The cards have the same pictures and subjects as found in other sets.
 The more common version features feature full color images.
 A much rarer variation includes two-color pictures, similar to the MacRobertson’s cards.

 While the fronts are familiar, though, the backs are completely different as they are entirely blank with no markings at all.